 This Licence constitutes the entire licence between the parties with respect to the Work licensed here.
 There are no understandings, agreements or representations with respect to the Work not specified here.
 The Licensor shall not be bound by any additional provisions that may appear in any communication in any form.

 No term or provision of this Licence shall be deemed waived and no breach consented to unless such waiver or consent shall be in writing and signed by the party to be charged with such waiver or consent.

-Creative Commons Notice

-Creative Commons is not a party to this Licence, and makes no warranty whatsoever in connection with the Work.
-Creative Commons will not be liable to You or any party on any legal theory for any damages whatsoever, including without limitation any general, special, incidental or consequential damages arising in connection to this Licence.
-Notwithstanding the foregoing two (2) sentences, if Creative Commons has expressly identified itself as the Licensor hereunder, it shall have all rights and obligations of Licensor.

-Except for the limited purpose of indicating to the public that the Work is licensed under the CCPL, Creative Commons does not authorize the use by either party of the trademark "Creative Commons" or any related trademark or logo of Creative Commons without the prior written consent of Creative Commons.
-Any permitted use will be in compliance with Creative Commons' then-current trademark usage guidelines, as may be published on its website or otherwise made available upon request from time to time.
-For the avoidance of doubt, this trademark restriction does not form part of this Licence.

-Creative Commons may be contacted at https://creativecommons.org.
+14. Governing Law and Jurisdiction

+This Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the laws of Ireland.
+The parties irrevocably agree that the Irish courts shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this agreement or its subject matter or formation (including non-contractual disputes or claims).